schibsted/account-sdk-android/core/README.md

 ```

 ### Logging out
 To logout a user, you call the `logout(...)` function on the `User` object.
-This will invalidate the token with SPiD and your session will no longer be valid.
+This will invalidate the token with Schibsted account and your session will no longer be valid.
 The `AccountService` will pick this up and remove the session from persistence.

 ## Advanced usage